graphprotocol/graph-network-subgraph/README.md

 # Contributing to the repository

+Contributions are always welcome!
+Likely you will want to create a PR against `mainnet-staging`.
+If you are unsure you can always reach out to us on discord.
+## Submitting bugs

+Please submit bugs as an issue in this repository.
+## Maintaining the repository

 This repository has three different configurations for the `testnet`, `mainnet`, and `mainnet-staging` subgraphs.
 These can be seen in the npm scripts.